delegate365/PowerShell/New-DLicenseDefaultQuotas.md

 Creates license quotas for all OU's and licenses in Delegate365.

 ## Description
-New-DLicenseDefaultQuotas license quotas for all OU's and licenses in Delegate365.
+New-DLicenseDefaultQuotas creates license quotas for all OU's and licenses in Delegate365.
 Licenses quotas allow to restrict the number of Office 365 licenses that can be consumed by users per OU.
 This command does not require any parameters and creates new quotas if not existing for each license and OU with a quota of 0.
 Existing quotas stay untouched.
 This helps administrators just to modify a quota and not to create it manually.
+It ensures that Admins cannot use the Office 365 tenant's licenses if no quota is defined.
 The output shows the created license quota object.

 ## Example